RogerLuo-Code/coding-practice/problem_solution/lc74_search_2d_matrix/lc74_search_2d_matrix.md

         middle = left + (right - left)/2;

-        // Convert linear index to matrix indices iRow = middle/nCol;
+        // Convert linear index to matrix indices
+        // Use nCol below for matrix sorted by rows
+        // Otherwise use nRow for matrix sorted by columns iRow = middle/nCol;
         iCol = middle%nCol;